 If you want a better view of your surroundings, there’s a large bridge in the middle of the forest.
 You can see the tops of the lavender-colored blossoms and get some amazing photos.

-Be aware (and this a good thing): Getting lost in the beauty of the forest might make you forget that you’re still in the middle of Seoul!
+Be aware (and this is a good thing): Getting lost in the beauty of the forest might make you forget that you’re still in the middle of Seoul!

 View miles of cherry trees at Kyung Hee University

-Kyung Hee University has a beautiful campus made even more gorgeous during the cherry blossom season.
+Kyung Hee University has a beautiful campus that’s made even more gorgeous during the cherry blossom season.
 The campus architecture is a cool-looking backdrop for the light pink cherry blossoms.

 If you’re lucky, the College of Fine Arts building will be open.
-From the rooftop of the building you can get a 360-degree view of the surrounding area.
+From the rooftop of the building, you can get a 360-degree view of the surrounding area.
 You can see the tops of the trees and buildings dotting the landscape as far as your eyes can see.

 There are also many places around the campus to rest.
 You can stroll through parks, sit near a pond, and even enjoy a picnic on the campus grounds.